 - To cook the eggplant, you can either roast it in the oven or cook it on the grill.
 Roasting is more convenient, but grilling gives a better flavor.
 I usually only grill it when I'm grilling something else too.

 - To Roast: Preheat the oven to 450F.
 Place the whole eggplants on a sheet pan and roast for 55-60 minutes, until the eggplant has collapsed and the skin is very wrinkly (see blog post photo if necessary).

 - To Grill: Set the heat to around 450F.
 Place the whole eggplants directly on the grill grates and cover the grill with a lid.
 Let the eggplant cook for 50-60 minutes, until the eggplant has collapsed and the skin is very wrinkly.

-- Slit the eggplants open with a sharp knife and use a spoon to scrape all the insides out with a spoon.
+- Slit the skins open with a sharp knife and use a spoon to scrape all the insides out with a spoon.
 Make sure you really scrape right against the skin to get that eggplant as well, but try not to include any actual pieces of skin in the mix.
-Discard the eggplant skins.
+Discard the skins.

 - Put the flesh into a fine mesh strainer set over a bowl, to allow the eggplant to drain, for at least 15 minutes.
 I like to do 30-45 minutes if I have the time.